avnet-iotconnect/iotc-python-examples/STM32MP135F-DK2_Demo/README.md

 <img src=".//media/image23.png"/>

-* Navigate once again to the directory where you have the unzipped "OpenSTLinux_IoTConnect_Compatible" folder, and then navigate through the folder to get to this directory: {Your preliminary directory}\OpenSTLinux_IoTConnect_Compatible\images\stm32mp1
+* Navigate once again to the directory where you have extracted the image archive, and then navigate through the folder to get to this directory: {Your preliminary directory}\images\stm32mp1
    * Select the stm32mp1 folder and then click "Select folder."

 <img src=".//media/image24.png"/>